onflow/cadence/README.md

 ## Getting Started

-To get started writing Cadence, try the [Cadence Playground (browser)](https://play.onflow.org/).
+To get started writing Cadence, try the [Cadence Playground (browser)](https://play.flow.com/).

 If you want to develop locally, use these tools:

-- [Flow CLI](https://github.com/onflow/flow-cli) — includes the Cadence compiler and the [Flow emulator](https://github.com/onflow/flow-emulator), a lightweight tool that emulates the behaviour of the real Flow network.
+- [Flow CLI](https://github.com/onflow/flow-cli) — the primary tool for building on Flow; includes the [Flow emulator](https://github.com/onflow/flow-emulator), a lightweight tool that emulates the behaviour of the real Flow network.
 - [VS Code Cadence extension](https://github.com/onflow/vscode-cadence) — enables development, deployment, and interaction with Cadence contracts.

 ## Documentation